 Early Decision Period One - First-time beginning applicant

-Completed application includes high school transcript through junior year, completed application forms, standardized test scores (ACT or SAT), application fee, and statement of purpose.
+Completed application includes high school transcript through junior year, completed application forms, standardized test scores (ACT, SAT, or CLT), application fee, and statement of purpose.

 Early Decision Period Two - First-time beginning applicant